torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/igb.rst

 because the driver rounds the value up.
 For more details, see the comments on :c:func:`igb_config_tx_modes()`.

-NOTE: This feature is exclusive to i210 models.
+ANALTE: This feature is exclusive to i210 models.

 Support